colindamon/spotr/README.md

 1. Upload a car image (JPG, PNG)
 2. Crop the image for best results
 3. Click "Identify Car" to get the model prediction
-4. (Optional) Click "Show Car Specs" to fetch data from API Ninjas
+4. (Optional) Click "Show Specifications" to fetch data from API Ninjas
-5. Clear image and repeat!

 ---